-Here's what we mean by Drupal
+Here's what we mean by Drupal development staff augmentation.

 Staff augmentation for Drupal development teams is a talent sourcing strategy.
 It starts with identifying gaps in skill sets or bandwidth of existing development teams; bringing in additional resources fully equipped to handle development project requirements fills these gaps.

 Typically from our standpoint staff augmentation resources are placed in a client’s environment and from that point on it’s the responsibility of the project manager or product owner to ensure projects run per business needs.

 We’ve found that this approach takes onboarding effort—true whenever bringing on a new resource.
 And it costs significantly less than the effort involved in hiring a new resource or outsourcing an entire Drupal development project long-term.